apollographql/docs/src/content/graphos/metrics/notifications/daily-reports.md

 ---
-title: Daily reports from GraphOS Studio
+title: Daily Reports from GraphOS Studio
 subtitle: Learn how to act on daily summaries of your graph's activity
 description: Receive daily GraphQL activity summaries with Apollo GraphOS notifications.
 Analyze metrics to identify and resolve issues.
 ---